NiSource Inc. (NI) Shares Down Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at NI starting from Berman Melanie B., who sale 4,824 shares at the price of $27.89 back on Mar 15.
-After this action, Berman Melanie B. now owns 13,933 shares of NiSource Inc., valued at $134,556 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at NI starting from Cuccia Kimberly S, who sale 11,157 shares at the price of $28.54 back on May 08.
+After this action, Cuccia Kimberly S now owns 20,329 shares of NiSource Inc., valued at $318,421 using the latest closing price.

+Berman Melanie B., the SVP & CHRO of NiSource Inc., sale 4,824 shares at $27.89 during a trade that took place back on Mar 15, which means that Berman Melanie B. is holding 13,933 shares at $134,556 based on the most recent closing price.

 Stock Fundamentals for NI